-Firms addressing the money laundering/terrorist financing risks in trade finance should also have regard to the guidance in sector 16: Correspondent Relationships.
+Firms addressing the money laundering/terrorist financing risks in trade finance should also have regard to the guidance in Sector 16: Correspondent Relationships.

 Overview of the sector

-15.1 'Trade Finance' is used to describe various operations, including the financing – usually but not exclusively by financial institutions - undertaken to facilitate trade or commerce, which generally involves the movement of goods and services between two points – it can therefore be domestic or international.
+15.1 'Trade Finance' is used to describe various operations, including the financing – usually but not exclusively by financial institutions - undertaken to facilitate trade or commerce, which generally involves the movement of goods and/or services between two points – it can therefore be domestic or international.
 The trade finance element may only be part of the overall financial component and may have multiple variations, e.g., a domestic trade finance transaction could support an international movement of goods, or on occasion only services may be involved (see paragraph 15.9: Funds transmission/payments).
 Such operations comprise a mix of money transmission instruments, default undertakings and provision of finance, which are described in more detail below.
 A glossary of trade finance terms used in this guidance is set out in Annex 15-I.

 15.2 In the context of this guidance, the term ‘Trade Finance’ is used to refer to the financial component of an international trade transaction, i.e., managing the payment for goods and/or related services being imported or exported.
-Trade finance activities may include issuing letters of credit, standby letters of credit, bills for collection or guarantees.
+Trade finance activities may include issuing letters of credit, standby letters of credit, and bills for collection or guarantees.
 Trade Finance operations are often considered in a cross-border context but can also relate to domestic trade.

-15.3 Past estimates suggest that approximately only a fifth of world trade is conducted by means of trade finance products and services; the rest is conducted on “Open Account” terms, whereby a ‘clean’ payment is made by the buyer of the goods or services direct to the seller, i.e., not requiring presentation of the supporting trade documentation to the banks through which the payment is effected.
+15.3 Past estimates suggest that approximately only a fifth of global trade involves the use of trade finance products and services to support transactions.
+The rest of the trading activity is conducted on “Open Account” terms, whereby a ‘clean’ payment is made by the buyer of the goods or services direct to the seller, i.e. not requiring presentation of the supporting trade documentation to the banks through which the payment is effected.
 It follows that whenever credit and liquidity are scarce or trust between the transacting parties has not been established, sellers in particular will be inclined to revert to Trade Finance.

-15.4 In Open Account transactions, unlike transactions where trade finance instruments are used, the bank is only aware of the payment and will not be aware of the reason for the payment, unless the relevant details are included in the associated SWIFT messages.
-Banks will therefore be able to carry out sanctions screening only on the payment, with anti money laundering checks achieved to the extent practicable by its risk-based transaction monitoring.
-Where credit is being provided, however, the bank may have more information to enable it to understand the reasons for the transaction and the financial movements.
-Banks are not required to investigate commercial transactions outside their knowledge, although if documentation they see as part of the banking transaction gives rise to suspicion, they should submit a SAR to the NCA, and seek consent, as appropriate.
+15.4 In Open Account transactions, unlike transactions where trade finance products and services are used, the firm is only aware of the payment and will not be aware of the reason for the payment, unless the relevant details are included in the associated SWIFT messages.
+Firms will therefore be able to carry out sanctions screening only on the payment, with anti money laundering checks achieved to the extent practicable by its risk-based transaction monitoring.
+Where credit is being provided, however, the firm may have more information to enable it to understand the reasons for the transaction and the financial movements.
+The inherent risk and residual risk of trade finance products and services may vary greatly in this context, as transaction control frameworks are often applied to trade finance business by firms as an industry standard to mitigate inherent risks.
+Firms are not required to investigate commercial transactions outside their knowledge, although if documentation they see as part of a banking transaction gives rise to suspicion, they must submit a SAR to the NCA, and may seek consent/a defence against money laundering (DAML), as appropriate.

-15.5 The focus of this guidance is on those standard products used for the finance of the movement of goods or services across international boundaries.
+15.5 The primary focus of this guidance is on those standard products used for the finance of the movement of goods or services across international boundaries.
 The products are:

-Documentary Letters of Credit (LCs) and
+Documentary Letters of Credit (LCs);

-Documentary Bills for Collection (BCs).
+Documentary Bills for Collection (BCs), and

+Demand Guarantees and Standby Letters of Credit (Default Undertakings)